Th1b0/Cara-Music/README.md

 1. You will need to navigate to the directory where the app lives.
 2. You can start it by doing `node index.js` or `npm start`, but an approach that I more like is by starting it with pm2 `pm2 start index.js -n music.thibokuijpers.be`.
 If pm2 is not installed you can install it by doing `npm install pm2 -g`.
 3. Once started you can open a browser and navigate to the ip or domain of the server.
+> The app will start on port 3001, but you can change it to whatever you want.

 ### Usefull pm2 commands
 - Start the app: `pm2 start music.thibokuijpers.be`